Student Club Funding

 Wayne Bidlack Scholarship Award

-SCIFTS will be offering the Wayne Bidlack scholarship for the 2022-2023 academic year.
-The award will provide financial assistance to a Graduate Student currently attending Cal Poly Pomona.
-A $2,000 grant will be awarded to a qualified student who is currently working toward a graduate degree in Nutrition & Food Science.
+The Wayne Bidlack Scholarship for 2026-2027 Academic Year will provide financial assistance to one (1) Undergraduate or Graduate Student who is planning to, or currently attending Cal Poly Pomona.
+A $2,000 grant will be awarded to a qualified student who is planning to or currently working toward a degree in B.S.
+Food Science & Technology, or M.S.
+Agriculture-Nutrition and Food Science subplan.

 Education and Research Grants